Looking for the best sociology books? I’ve got you covered.

 In doing so, Jared pulls apart racially-based theories of humankind’s history and chronicles how the modern world came into existence.

-What’s in it for you: an influential book that advances our understanding of human societies
+What’s in it for you: an influential sociology book that advances our understanding of human societies

 In 1998, Barbara Ehrenreich decided to go undercover and join the millions of Americans who work full time, all year, for paltry wages.